One unit of credit equals four semester hours.

 This course examines the constitutional foundations of the presidency, the organization of the executive branch, the selection process, the various roles and characteristics of the president, the president’s relationship with both formal and informal institutions, and the president’s impact on public policy.
-Prerequisite: POL 201 or consent of the instructor.
+Prerequisite: POL 201 or permission of the instructor.
 Fall Term, every other even-numbered year.

 POL 306 Politics of International Relations

 This course explores the major theoretical perspectives and predominant issues in international politics.
 It analyzes and applies realist, and liberal and post-modernist approaches to the dynamics of the international system, focusing on how these approaches explain conflict and cooperation between states.
-Topics addressed include superpower relations, military conflict and terrorism, globalization and development, ethnic conflict and nation-building, environmental degradation and the role of the United States in world affairs.
+Topics addressed include superpower relations, military conflict and terrorism, globalization and development, ethnic conflict and nation building, environmental degradation and the role of the United States in world affairs.
 Fall Term.